mahdilotfi167/nfa-to-regex/README.md

 # NFA simulator
-simple react application for simulation nfa
+simple react application for simulation nfa and convert nfa to regex by GNFA method